 I know that you guys like crockpot soups (my Slow Cooker Chicken Parmesan Soup continues to be one of the most popular recipes around here), so please enjoy this Crockpot Taco Soup with all the toppings.

 First, you’ll need to brown some ground beef, along with chopped onion.
 If you have a slow cooker with a stovetop-safe insert, you can cook it directly in there.

 If not, you’ll need to use a skillet to cook the meat, and then transfer the meat to the bowl of your crockpot.

-Add beans, corn, tomato sauce, beef broth, water, diced tomatoes, green chiles and taco seasoning, and set it and forget it!
+Add beans (buy a few extra cans and make vegetarian fajitas later in the week!), corn, tomato sauce, beef broth, water, diced tomatoes, green chiles and taco seasoning, and set it and forget it!

 What to serve with this taco soup recipe:

 No side dishes are needed – this is a meal in a bowl!
 However, the toppings might be my favorite part of this soup.

 I like to top my taco soup with sour cream, shredded cheese, crushed tortilla chips, chopped red onion, fresh cilantro and lime wedges for squeezing over.